duosecurity/duo_hmac_python/README.md

 # Overview

 This repository provides an implementation of Duo's current API authentication scheme independent of any HTTP/REST client.
+If you want a full Python client for the Duo API, see [duo_client_python](https://github.com/duosecurity/duo_client_python) instead.

 Currently this supports the Auth API, Admin API, and Accounts API.